zaiisao/Documentation/en/Interactive Broadcast/custom_video_apple.md

 		 // Transfer the video frame in the CVPixelBuffer format. consumer.consumePixelBuffer("your pixelBuffer", withTimestamp: CMTimeMake(1, 15), rotation: rotation)

-	// Implement the protocol.
+	    // Implements the protocol.
-	1. Set the buffer type to capture the video. func bufferType() -> AgoraVideoBufferType {
+	    // 1.
+Set the buffer type to capture the video. func bufferType() -> AgoraVideoBufferType {
 				return bufferType
 		}

-	2. Initialize the custom video source. func shouldInitialize() -> Bool {
+	    // 2.
+Initializes the custom video source. func shouldInitialize() -> Bool {
 		}

-	3. Transfer the video data with Consumer when the customized video source starts capturing. func shouldStart() {
+	    // 3.
+Transfers the video data with Consumer when the customized video source starts capturing. func shouldStart() {
 		}

-	4. Stop capturing.
+	    // 4.
+Stops capturing.
 		func shouldStop() {
 		}

-	5. Release the video source.
+	    // 5.
+Releases the video source.
 		func shouldDispose() {
 		}
 	```